Things You’re Doing That Buyers and Sellers Despise

-1. Assuming they understand the process.
+1. Assuming your prospects understand the process.

 You’ve probably done hundreds of transactions in your career.
 But your clients?
 They’ve done this once or twice max (and many haven’t even done that).